Bankruptcy In Arizona

-A change in family circumstances, such as job loss, pay cuts, or excessive medical bills, can cause debts to accumulate faster than you can handle, at some point spiraling out of control.
+A change in family circumstances, such as job loss, pay cuts, or excessive medical bills, can cause debts to accumulate faster than you can handle.
+You may find at some point that your debt seems to be spiraling out of control.
 Although the new bankruptcy law does make it harder for some people to find debt relief (under Chapter 7), bankruptcy is still available to many people and in particular, to those who have experienced a severe permanent loss of income.

 There are two basic types of personal bankruptcy: liquidation of debt in Chapter 7 (also called “fresh start” or “straight” bankruptcy) and reorganization of debt in Chapter 13.

 Chapter 7: When the amount of debt far exceeds the ability to repay, most debts can be discharged under Chapter 7 bankruptcy.
 This is frequently used to eliminate credit card debt, repossession deficiencies, and medical bills.
 Some property that you cannot afford will be sold or returned to the creditor.
 An experienced bankruptcy attorney can negotiate with secured creditors to allow you to redeem property for fair market value on terms you can afford.
 In Chapter 7 bankruptcy, debt elimination is typically complete in less than six months.

 Chapter 13: Chapter 13 debt reorganization can reduce monthly payments on secured debts, such as cars and appliances, and can virtually eliminate payments on unsecured consumer debt such as credit cards.
 Except in rare circumstances, Chapter 13 can sometimes reduce your mortgage payments or mortgage balance.